Volume growth of quasihyperbolic balls: Growth of the quasihyperbolic volume

-\mysubsection{\bf More general domains.} {\rm Our next goal is to prove growth estimates of the above type for larger class of domains, so called $\varphi$-uniform domains.
-To that end, we first observe that the quasihyperbolic volume of the Whitney cubes is essentially constant.}
+Our next goal is to prove growth estimates of the above type for a larger class of domains, the so-called $\varphi$-uniform domains.
+We first observe that the quasihyperbolic volume of any Whitney cube is essentially a constant.

 \begin{lemma} Let $E$ be a closed subset of $\Rn$ and let $G$ be a component of $\Rn\setminus E$.
 Then for the Whitney cubes of $\Rn \setminus E$ contained in $G$ we have

 \end{lemma}